 - Poor timekeeping – As time goes on you may notice someone using is always late if they turn up at all.
 This is often because they are waiting on a dealer, or have recently used and are in no fit state to attend – their use of cocaine is impacting their daily life.

 - Excessive perspiration – Cocaine increases the body’s metabolism, thus raising its temperature.
-If you notice they always seem to be sweating with no obvious reason, it’s likely they may be abusing cocaine.
+If you notice they always seem to be sweating with no obvious reason, it’s likely they may be abusing the drug

-- Pupil dilation – While this can be an indicator for general cocaine use if you notice someone’s pupils are constantly dilated, this may point to regular cocaine use.
+- Pupil dilation – While this can be an indicator for general drug use if you notice someone’s pupils are constantly dilated, this may point to regular cocaine use.

 - Mood swings – As gradual changes to the brain occur, you might notice more frequent and sudden mood changes.